Rosuav/shed/Kytheon.md

   active but not enforced)
 * Upgrade SquirrelMail so it can handle STARTTLS, thus allowing it to be enforced??
 Would mean getting it from svn, not the Debian repo.
+* Backups.
+What isn't in git needs to be backed up.
+This means mail, possibly /var/www, the databases, and MH/Torr data.
+* Backups, again.
+Can/should we have a "git backup box" that, on a cron job, pulls a bunch of stuff from GitHub?
+Where should that live?

 Creating a mail user:
 * Run `userdbpw` to encrypt the password (or use some other crypt() eg Pike's)